rbisdorff/Digraph3/docSphinx/tutorial.rst

    dominance    :  1.0
    absorbency   :  1.0

 Both these results make sense, as in a completely empty or indeterminate digraph, each node may appear anywhere; as its beginning, its end, or somewhere as a hole in its middle.
 Notice however, that in the latter indeterminate case the complete set of nodes verifies only weakly the internal stability condition (see above).
-In a dynamic process of becoming more and definite, the powerset of the nodes contains all choice candidates that may become in the end the actual kernels of the eventually determined digraph.
+In a dynamic process of becoming more and more definite, the powerset of the nodes contains all choice candidates that may become in the end the actual kernels of the eventually determined digraph.

-Other common digraph models may show as well no apparent '*laterality*', like *odd* **chordless circuits**, ie *holes* surrounded by a circuit of odd length.
+Other common digraph models, allthough being clearly oriented, may show nevertheless no apparent laterality, like *odd* **chordless circuits**, ie *holes* surrounded by a circuit of odd length.
 They do not admit in fact any initial or terminal kernel.

 >>> from digraphs import CirculantDigraph
 >>> c5 = CirculantDigraph(order=5,circulants=[1])